Tara Davis-Woodhall: High school

-After graduating high school, she attended the University of Georgia where she was coached by Petros Kyprianou.

-College
+Collegiate

-As a University of Georgia student athlete, Davis broke Klaudia Siciarz's world under-20 record in the 60 m hurdles with a time of 7.98 seconds, during the 2018 NCAA Indoor Track and Field Championships.
-In the same meet, she came 3rd in the long jump, completing a University of Georgia sweep.
+After graduating high school in 2017, Davis-Woodhall attended the University of Georgia, where she was coached by Petros Kyprianou.
+There she broke Klaudia Siciarz's world under-20 record in the 60 m hurdles with a time of 7.98 seconds, during the 2018 NCAA Indoor Track and Field Championships.
+In the same meet, she came third in the long jump, completing a University of Georgia sweep.
 She finished behind Keturah Orji and Kate Hall.

-After a season at Georgia, she transferred to the University of Texas.
-She did not get to compete until the 2019–2020 track season, because of transfer rules.
+In 2018, after one season at Georgia, Davis-Woodhall transferred to the University of Texas.
+She did not get to compete until the 2019–20 track season, because of transfer rules.
 She went on to appeal her old coach’s decision to hold her from being released from the team.